Network Beliefs and Behavior with Peer Effects: Model

+The lemma shows that compatibility creates a one-to-one correspondence between preference uncertainty and network uncertainty.
+Because compatible type profiles uniquely identify a network, each realization of preferences parameters corresponds to one feasible network, and each network induces a unique compatible type profile.
+As a result, any compatible preference prior can be represented uniquely as a prior over networks, so Nature can be viewed as choosing a network, with agents observing partial information about it.

-\textbf{Belief Updating}
+\subsection{Belief Updating}

-Given assumption 1, agents know that Nature draws a network and proceed to update their beliefs regarding its true topology according to Bayes' Rule.
-These updated updated beliefs can be written as:
+Under compatibility, agents know that Nature draws a network $\mathbf g\in\mathcal G_n$ according to $\hat p$, which implies a corresponding type profile.
+An agent $i$ with realized type $t_i$ updates beliefs according to Bayes' rule, which can then equivalently be thought of as updating over types or networks.